 While some investors might be swayed to adjust investment strategy amid a down year for stocks and bonds, proper diligence requires more than a look at a couple years’ recent performance.
 Diversifier strategies seek to strengthen portfolios by functioning as a separate asset class, distinct from stocks and bonds.
 They target differentiated risk- reward profiles, attempting to support portfolios when traditional assets are stressed.

 A blend of alternatives with stocks and bonds can potentially extend the risk-management benefits associated with traditional asset class diversification.
-Over the long run, diversifier strategies have tended to provide investors with reasonable returns as well as attractive risk-management benefits, making them suitable for many types of portfolios.
+Over the long run, diversifier strategies have tended to provide investors with reasonable returns as well as attractive risk-management benefits, making them suitable for many types of portfolio.

 The Classic 60% Stock, 40% Bond Portfolio vs. 100% Stocks

 Stocks and bonds each have pronounced strengths and weaknesses.
 The addition of bonds to an all-stock portfolio improved the drawdown profile, reduced the portfolio’s relationship with stocks, and lowered standard deviation – potentially all good things.
 Stocks, meanwhile, had a higher annualized return – but they had the worst drawdown profile and did not diversify away stock market risk.

 The addition of a tactical high yield strategy and a market neutral strategy, like the Counterpoint Tactical Income Fund and the Counterpoint Tactical Equity Fund respectively, to a portfolio further improved upon the benefits associated with stocks and bonds.
 Returns were higher than the traditional 60/40 portfolio but lower than the 100% stock portfolio, while max drawdown showed meaningful improvement.
 The chart below shows how these dynamics play out for investors over time.